arcadeforge/es-theme-push-a-v/README.md

 Emulationstation Theme: push-a-v

-feel free to use in your projects

-made for 15khz CRTs 320x240px / 240x320px :D
+made for 15khz CRTs 320x240px / 240x320px :D vertical setup.
+Use pi2scart or pi2jamma to connect your Rpi to a CRT.

-unzip this content in:

-/opt/retropie/configs/all/emulationstation/themes/push-a-v/
+* Installation
+  * This is installable via RetroPie-Setup

+Following cores are supported

+arcade
+colecovision
+fba
+mame
+megadrive
+neogeo

+This is a theme made by Asche76.